Sno-ball: History

-The sno-ball's history is contentious, with both New Orleans and Baltimore laying claim to the dessert.
+The sno-ball or “snowball's” history is contentious, with both New Orleans and Baltimore laying claim to the dessert.

-Baltimore's sno-cone roots can be traced back to the Industrial Revolution.
+Baltimore's snowball roots can be traced back to the Industrial Revolution.
 In the mid-1800s, ice houses shipped wagons with huge blocks of ice from New York to the South and, when they passed through Baltimore, children would beg for some ice shavings on humid summer days.
 Soon, moms in town began to make flavorings to sweeten the ice.
 The most common was a simple golden-hued egg custard—made with eggs, vanilla, and sugar—and that's still the most popular flavor to this day, now mimicked with a vanilla-laced syrup.
 Melted marshmallow, which is sticky but pourable, became a common topping, adding a dollop of sweetness and a creamy texture to the snowball.

-The New Orleans sno-cone history begins in the 1930s.
+The New Orleans sno-ball history begins in the 1930s.
 In a pre-electric era, ice was manually scraped from a block of ice, producing a coarser, crunchier version of the sno-ball.
 In 1934, Ernest Hansen invented the first motor-driven ice-shaving machine.
 For two years, Hansen kept the machine within his family, making sno-balls for only his children and relatives.
 In 1936, Ernest and his wife Mary took their machine to the streets of New Orleans and opened Hansen's Sno-Bliz.
 The business ran discontinuously for the following two years because Mary needed to care for her children.
 In 1939, they opened the shop and remained in business for the next 67 years.

 By this time, grocer George Ortolano had invented his own ice-shaving machine, which he later called the Sno-Wizard.
 Ortolano redeveloped his wooden machine into one made of galvanized metal after he began receiving requests from people who wanted to use his machine to start their own businesses.
 Soon thereafter, he drew up blueprints for his machine and set his product into automated production.
 Ortolano's Sno-Wizards are now the primary sno-ball machines used in Louisiana and throughout the Gulf Coast.

 The Great Depression only heightened the snowball's popularity because the treat was cheap to make and cheap to buy (today, most still cost under $3).
 In 1932, the stands were so numerous that people complained there were too many in their neighborhoods.
 Baltimore's mayor at the time, Harold W. Jackson, defended the purveyors, saying, "Some of us may be down to eating snowballs soon, and I don't want to put any limitations on the trade."

 Flavors

-The following list contains many of the sno-ball flavors available at sno-ball stands around New Orleans.
+The following list contains many of the sno-ball flavors available at sno-ball stands around New Orleans and Baltimore.